Faculty Resources

 Enabling Sound notification allows the host to play sound when someone joins or leaves a scheduled meeting with video turned on.
 If the sound notification is disabled, no sound will be played when someone joins or leaves the meeting.

-2. Scroll down to Sound notification when someone joins or leaves and click the toggle to off
+3. Scroll down to Sound notification when someone joins or leaves under In Meeting (Basic).